-Croft was the son of Reverend Robert Croft and his wife Lottie.
+Andrew Croft was the son of Reverend Robert Croft and his wife Lottie.

-After finishing education in Oxford he worked in the cotton trade in Lancashire.
-Leaving in 1929 to go to Europe to learn French and German
+After finishing education in Oxford he worked in the cotton trade in Lancashire, leaving in 1929 to go to Europe to learn French and German.

 Andrew Croft was already a noted Polar explorer before the war.
 He was a member of Martin Lindsay's three-man Trans-Greenland Expedition in 1933-4 as a dog driver and photographer.
 1080 miles were covered in 15 weeks, a record for a self-supporting journey.
 In 1934-5 he was in India as an aide to a young Maharajah.
-1935-36 in Nordaustlandet, Norway he was second in command of Sandy Glen's Oxford University Artic Expedition for which he was awarded Polar Medal with Artic Clasp and later Back Award of Royal Geographical Society.
+1935-36 in Nordaustlandet, Norway he was second in command of Sandy Glen's Oxford University Artic Expedition for which he was awarded Polar Medal with Arctic Clasp and later Back Award of Royal Geographical Society.
 The next three years were spent in Cambridge as a secretary to Louis Clarke where he found time to write his book Polar Exploration (1939).

 He served in Finland with 5th Battalion Scots Guards, along with many of those later to serve in various Special Forces and SOE.

-He was awarded the Distinguished Service Order (DSO) in 1945.
+Croft was awarded the Distinguished Service Order (DSO) in 1945.

 He married Rosalind Madden, widow of an Irish Guards officer 25 July 1952.